 — Marie-Ève Lecavalier

 EL : What’s next for Lecavalier Studio ?

 MEL : We are currently working on a new collection.
 It is also a very personal one, and I am very happy with that.
 This is a very enjoyable form of expression, the fact that you may start with things that were harmful or taboo in regards to your own history, and elevate them to become something unique.

 We are also launching the brand in January.
-The collection “Come Get Trippy With Us” will be available on our website and at SSENSE.
+The collection “Come Get Trippy With Us” will be available at SSENSE.
 And then in March, we present the new collection in Paris.